pchalamet/Supercluster.KDTree/README.md

 *  Wiki and Tutorials: https://github.com/MathFerret1013/Supercluster.KDTree/wiki
 *  Nuget Package: `Install-Package Supercluster.KDTree`

+### TODO:
+* Add support for non-[Minkowski metric](https://en.wikipedia.org/wiki/Minkowski_distance) functions.
+* Revert back to using Node objects.
+This would substantially reduce the memory complexity.

 #### Special Thanks

 * Thanks to [CodeandCats](https://github.com/codeandcats) for the original implementation that this was based off.
 I had fun ~~tearing apart~~ reading your code. ;)